-- 1. Submit written request to Growth Management Staff. - 2.
-Growth Management Staff schedules a Tax Increment Finance Project Review Committee meeting for review of the request. - 3.
+- 1. Submit written request to Community Planning & Development Services Staff. - 2.
+Community Planning & Development Services Staff schedules a Tax Increment Finance Project Review Committee meeting for review of the request. - 3.
 The Tax Increment Finance Project Review Committee shall meet with the applicant, review the request, take public comment and make a recommendation.
 If approved by the committee, the staff shall prepare the revised project plan.
 If denied by the committee, the applicant may appeal the decision to the Planning Commission.
 If the Planning Commission authorizes the preparation of the revised project plan, the staff shall prepare the revised project plan and submit the request in accordance with the procedures that follow.
 If the Planning Commission does not authorize the preparation of the revised project plan, the applicant may appeal that decision to the Legal and Finance Committee who shall provide a recommendation to the City Council.
 If the City Council authorizes the preparation of the revised plan, the staff shall prepare the revised project plan and submit the request in accordance with the procedures that follow.
-If the City Council does not authorize the preparation of the revised project plan and submit the request in accordance with the procedures that follow.
-If the City Council does not authorize the preparation of the revised project plan and submit the request in accordance with the procedures that follow.
-If the City Council does not authorize the preparation of the revised project plan and submit the request in accordance with the procedures that follow.
-If the City Council does not authorize the preparation of the revised project plan and submit the request in accordance with the procedures that follow. - 4.
+If the City Council does not authorize the preparation of the revised project plan, no further action shall be taken. - 4.
 Pursuant to the provisions of SDCL 11-9-18, the Planning Commission considers the proposed revisions and approves any changes by resolution. - 5.
 Upon approval by the Planning Commission, the request is forwarded to the Legal and Finance Committee. - 6.
 The recommendation of the Legal and Finance Committee is forwarded to the City Council; City Council may approve, amend or reject the revised Project Plan. - 7.
 The City Finance Office shall provide an "Annual Summary of all Active Tax Increment Financing Districts" to the City Council on or before July 31 of each year utilizing the Summary of Current Interest Rate on Active Districts spreadsheet with the addition of Prior Assessment and Revenues Received Information.